nodejscn/node-api-cn/crypto/crypto_getdiffiehellman_groupname.md

 -->

 * `groupName` {string}
-* Returns: {DiffieHellman}
+* Returns: {DiffieHellmanGroup}

-Creates a predefined `DiffieHellman` key exchange object.
+Creates a predefined `DiffieHellmanGroup` key exchange object.
 The supported groups are: `'modp1'`, `'modp2'`, `'modp5'` (defined in [RFC 2412][], but see [Caveats][]) and `'modp14'`, `'modp15'`, `'modp16'`, `'modp17'`, `'modp18'` (defined in [RFC 3526][]).
 The